u-master/resume/README_en.md

   </tr>
 </table>

 Hello!
 I'm Yuri.
-I have a strong knowledge and experience in Web Development using **React** ecosystem.
+I have strong knowledge and experience in Web Development using the **React** ecosystem.
+I am really inspired by front-end development, so I always try to be on top of technologies and upgrade my development skills.

 Contacts:
 * E-mail: 	[yurgan@gmail.com](mailto:yurgan@gmail.com)